JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 “Don't look so shocked, Nellie, this is where all us pigeons leave our droppings!”

-Nellie was too dumbfounded to speak, thinking her pigeon compatriot too polite for such vile behaviour, so Victor continued: “It's rather better for the humans if we do our business all the way up here where no one can see, rather than down there where they could slip up and hurt themselves.”
-Nellie could not fault her friend's logic, but thought it rather disrespectful to poop on such a great historical figure all the same.
+Nellie was too dumbfounded to speak, thinking her pigeon companion too polite for such vile behaviour, so Victor continued: “It's rather better for the humans if we do our business all the way up here where no one can see, rather than down there where they could slip up and hurt themselves.”
+Nellie could not fault her friend's logic, but thought it disrespectful to poop on such a great historical figure all the same.

 <!--break-->

 All this time, Victor had been keeping an eye out for his friends and family, whom he was certain would be worried about his disappearance.
 Suddenly, he recognised a passing pigeon and tracked where she was heading.
 Down his pigeon-friend spiralled until she landed at the foot of the statue, where Victor saw a great flock of fellow pigeons.
 Excitedly, he asked Nellie to hop upon his back and the pair of them flew towards his friends.
-Just before landing, Victor recognised two faces in the crowds.
+Just before landing, Victor recognised two faces in the crowd.
 He could not believe his eyes!

 <!--break-->